These artists came to Austin for SXSW. How they persisted despite being stranded by coronavirus

 It seems like a lifetime ago, but it’s only been two weeks since the city of Austin pulled the plug on this year’s South by Southwest due to the outbreak of COVID-19.

-SXSW, which was scheduled to take place March 13-22, was in a unique position at the time, when canceling major events seemed like mere caution, not the widespread mandate it’s become since the novel coronavirus evolved into a full-blown pandemic.
+SXSW, which was scheduled to take place March 13-22, was in a unique position at the time, when cancelling major events seemed like mere caution, not the widespread mandate it’s become since the novel coronavirus evolved into a full-blown pandemic.

 In the days following SXSW’s announcement, other festivals, sports leagues, museums, theme parks, and more events across the world shut down or suspended operations.
 Such measures have wreaked havoc on the global economy (the cancellation of SXSW cost Austin a reported $355 million) and there is little sign of improvement, as government officials here and abroad have reinforced the familiar chorus of “stay home.”
 Several states here have forbidden large public gatherings, and President Trump this week stated that no one should assemble in groups larger than 10 people.